 I’m a big fan of iron sights.
 You never know when mud or harsh conditions will affect optics.
 I like options.
 When you pull off the scope on the Scout you still have an adjustable ghost-ring sight.
 There is a solid front blade with protective ears.

 The rear peep sight is adjustable for elevation and windage.
-I found the range elevation adjustment inadequate and could not zero the iron sights at 50/200 yards because I ran out of adjustment.
-Accuracy was good, offhand I could hold a 3″ group at 50 yards with ease.
+I zeroed the iron sights at 50 for a 50/200 yard zero.
+Even with the wide front sight, accuracy was acceptable, offhand I could hold a 3″ group at 50 yards with ease.
 The wide sight and the ghost ring work well in a wide variety of lighting conditions.

 About the 110 Scout

 The Model 110 was designed to be economical from the start.
 Many of its small parts are made from investment castings and steel stampings.
 The action and barrel are made from forged steel bar stock.

 A small but important feature, the bolt head of the Model 110 floats.
 A flat spring behind the bolt head gives the assembly a small amount of free movement lateral to the bore axis.
 This motion allows the locking lugs full contact with the receiver so headspace is held to a minimum every time the bolt is locked.

 The barrel is threaded into the receiver and fixed via a large locknut located just ahead of the receiver, with a recoil lug sandwiched between the two.
 This system lets you change barrels or adjust headspace easily.

 The bolt head is a replaceable part.
 This means that if you want to re-barrel the rifle for a different cartridge, the bolt head can be changed to a new case head diameter.
 This allows for simple interchangeability with a wide range of cartridges.